BobbyH49/SQLServerk8s/modules/sql19.md

     ![Update SQL Config](media/UpdateSQLConfig19.jpg)

-20. Delete all 3 pods so they are re-created with Kerberos and SSL correctly configured
+20. Delete all 3 pods so they are re-created with Kerberos and TLS correctly configured

     **NB: This also tests the High Availability of each SQL Server Instance before the availability group is implemented**